sanlouise/project-management-2/README.md

 # Data Storage App

 Welcome to Data Storage App.
+Teams can sign up for a free or paid (in TEST) account to manage their data and deadlines for ongoing projects.

 ## Getting Started Locally